top of page

 To Share Dishes at Lila Modern Cuisine: The Nachos, Tiradito Pulpo Rocoto, and Yellowtail Hamachi Tiradito.

 We also had a Dominican sushi roll topped with sweet plantains-- I love Maduros!
 This Dominican sushi roll's savory, crunchy, sweet mixture is pure perfection!
 Lila Restaurant is an excellent location if you're looking for where to eat traditional Dominican sushi.
-The combination of flavors with al fresco dining makes for an extraordinary lunch.

 Best place to eat Dominican Sushi in Santo Domingo, Lila Modern Cuisine.
 Dominican Sushi Roll.